typing on computer

 The Energy Policy and Conservation Act, as amended (‘‘EPCA’’), prescribes energy conservation standards for various consumer products and certain commercial and industrial equipment, including Commercial Water Heating (‘‘CWH’’) equipment.
 EPCA also requires the U.S. Department of Energy (‘‘DOE’’) to periodically review standards.
 In this final rule, DOE is adopting amended energy conservation standards for CWH equipment.

-The DOE has created an Industrial Decarbonization Roadmap that outlines a clean energy strategy to reduce gas (GHG) emissions in the American industrial sector.
+The DOE has created an Industrial Decarbonization Roadmap offsite link icon that outlines a clean energy strategy to reduce gas (GHG) emissions in the American industrial sector.

 These changes will have the most direct impact on new commercial construction projects.

-The new standards for residential (consumer) water heaters do not go into effect until May 6, 2029, but if you are considering a new water heater or looking at a new house, you’ll find helpful information on our Resources for Homeowners page.
+The new standards for residential (consumer) water heaters do not go into effect until May 6, 2029, but if you are considering a new water heater or looking at a new house, you’ll find helpful information on our Info Center section.

 The time to plan for the changes is now.

-A. O. Smith has you covered with informational videos, helpful documents to download, and free certification courses at university.hotwater.com.
+A. O. Smith has you covered with informational videos offsite link icon, helpful documents to download offsite link icon, and free certification courses offsite link icon at university.hotwater.com offsite link icon